The news of a Japanese train company issuing a sincere apology.

 - Always Prepared: We utilize back-up buses on our commuting routes to ensure extended bus delays and/or the rare breakdown doesn’t slow down our commuters

-- Customer-centric care: An open door policy where our riders can connect with transportation planners and customer service agents on Facebook, via email and at OurBus.com
+- Customer-centric care: An open door policy.
+Our riders can connect with transportation planners and customer service agents on Facebook, via email and at OurBus.com